The Super Friendz: Career

 In 1994, The Super Friendz released the cassette Sticktoitiveness independently, and the single "By Request" on Murderecords, and later toured Canada with Sloan.

-The band's first album, Mock Up, Scale Down was released on Murderecords.
+The band's first album, Mock Up, Scale Down was released on Murderecords on July 14, 1995.
 The singles "10 lbs.", "Karate Man" and "Rescue Us from Boredom" were released from the album, which was a Juno Award nominee for Alternative Album of the Year at the Juno Awards of 1996.
-Mock Up, Scale Down was reissued in the United States in 1997 on March Records under the title Sticktoitiveness.
-Mock Up, Scale Down was again reissued on Murderecords on vinyl as a 2xLP in 2013.

-In 1996 the band contributed the song "Blue Tattoo" to the compilation album A Tribute to Hard Core Logo, and released the EP Play the Game, Not Games on Murderecords.
+In 1996, the band contributed the song "Blue Tattoo" to the compilation album A Tribute to Hard Core Logo,.
+On July 23, 1996, the band released the EP Play the Game, Not Games on Murderecords.
 The songs on Play the Game—especially the contributions of Austin and Yamada—were significantly more experimental than on the album.

-The band's second album, Slide Show, was released in early 1997.
-Critical response to the album was highly favourable, although some identified signs of creative tension in the album's diverse array of styles.
-By August, the band had broken up.
+The band's second album, Slide Show, was released on February 25, 1997.
+Critical response to the album was highly favorable, although some identified signs of creative tension in the album's diverse array of styles.

+On May 23, 1997, a compilation album of sorts was released for the United States market on March Records.
+It was titled, confusingly, Sticktoitiveness, but rather than the 1994 cassette, it contained new mixes of most songs on Mock Up, Scale Down and five from "Play The Game, Not Games."

+By August 1997, the band had broken up.